cometbft/cometbft/spec/consensus/gossip/README.md

 ```

-The Consensus Reactor, which is further divided into two layers:
+The Consensus Reactor is further divided into two layers:
 - **CONS**, keeps the state and transition functions described in the [Tendermint BFT paper][1] and uses gossiping to communicate with other nodes.
 - **GOSSIP**, keeps state and transition functions needed to implement gossiping on top of the 1-to-1 communication facilities provided by the P2P layer.

-Exchanges between CONS and GOSSIP happens through the **GOSSIP-I**.
+Exchanges between CONS and GOSSIP happen through the **GOSSIP-I**.

 ```
 ...